abkdesign/image_feed/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn cypress`

+Launches the Cypress test runner locally.<br />
+See the section about [running Cypress tests](https://docs.cypress.io/api/api/table-of-contents.html) for more information.

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />